hellbertos/web-performance/README.md

 The challenge at hand was to optimize certain portions of an existing website for different metrics.

-A) Optimize the index.html page to achive a Page Speed Insights ranking of 90 or better on both mobile and desktop.
+1. Optimize the index.html page to achive a Page Speed Insights ranking of 90 or better on both mobile and desktop.
-B) Optimize the slider widget on views/pizza.html to resize in < 5ms as indicated in the console.
+2. Optimize the slider widget on views/pizza.html to resize in < 5ms as indicated in the console.
-C) Optimize the views/pizza.html to achieve 60FPS or better on the scroll event.
+3. Optimize the views/pizza.html to achieve 60FPS or better on the scroll event.

-### Part A: Optimize index.html
+### Part 1: Optimize index.html

 The first most obvious part here was to get the images down to a reasonable size!
 In particular, Cam's meme was enormous at 263K or so.
 However, all the images could be optimized to shrink their file sizes to dramatically decrease the load on the network.
 I was even able to shave a few K off the small, round profile pic without major impact.
 Initially, I used this [gulp npm](https://github.com/sindresorhus/gulp-imagemin with stream-limit implementation)